Lot4Fun/oceangraph-guide/docs/limitations.md

    - Only the range between 200 and 1000 dbar is used.
    - Profiles are linearly interpolated every 100 dbar within this range to align them on a common vertical grid.
+   - The upper 200 dbar is omitted to suppress the effects of seasonal thermocline and surface forcing.

 3. Required Variables